What Is Preveal Framework Version 2?

 Many body signal articles provide lists: tight chest = anxiety, sinking stomach = dread.
 Those lists can be useful as starting points, but they can also make a signal feel more fixed than it really is.

 The Preveal Body Signal Framework takes a different approach.
-It asks: What is the signal?
-What emotional tone surrounds it?
-What life situation may be contributing?
+It asks: What is the Body Signal?
+What Emotional Tone surrounds it?
+What Life Context may be relevant?
+What Personal Meaning may be emerging for this person?

 Context matters because the same sensation can arise in different moments for different reasons.
 A tight chest before a hard conversation is not automatically the same as a tight chest after a long day of holding posture, responsibility, or grief.
 The framework keeps interpretation open enough for real life.